Henley Royal Regatta Guide

 Thames Travel operate X38 bus service connecting Oxford, Wallingford, Henley-on-Thames, Caversham and Reading, Monday to Saturday.

 On Friday and Saturday night Reading Buses are again running a late night bus service, from Station Road, to Reading from 10.30pm to 2.30am, every 20 mins. £10 one way or £15 for 2 people.
 Click here for full details.
 Please note that due to low usage they will no longer be running a bus to High Wycombe.

-Hobbs of Henley are running a river taxi and boat trips for the Regatta – it’s a great way to see the racing.
+There are many companies offering boat trips for the Regatta – it’s a great way to see the racing.

 Eating and Drinking

 Whether you’re looking for a quick bite to eat or a special meal there are many restaurants, cafes, bars and pubs in Henley to choose from.
-Pimms is the traditional Henley Regatta drink however Brakspear have launched a special Regatta Beer, Hooray Henley.
+Pimms is the traditional Henley Regatta drink.

 A cafe supporting the Children’s Society is open at the Chantry House by St Mary’s Church from 10.30 am – 5.00 pm serving hot and cold drinks, delicious home-made cakes, lunches and cream teas.
 Run by volunteers, it provides an oasis of calm amid the hubbub of the Regatta and all proceeds go to supporting disadvantaged children.